Big Sur Update 13 November 2020

 Big Sur operating systems will not support 32-bit applications and as such, Genie will be inoperable on both macOS 10.15 Catalina and macOS 11.0 Big Sur until we are fully 64-bit compatible.

-We are currently over 70% of the way through our current 64-bit work and are committed to providing a 64-bit version of Genie before Apple ceases support for macOS 10.14 Mojave.
+We remain committed to providing a 64-bit version of Genie before Apple ceases support for macOS 10.14 Mojave.

 Big Sur is also transitioning away from Intel chips toward Apple-built ARM processors, and while we believe the transition should be relatively simple, we will be unable to confirm a 64-bit Genie will run on these new processors until we have completed 64-bit development.
 Please keep an eye on our 64-bit Genie Compatibility Updates on our Community to monitor our progress.